20 Best Calf Exercises For Mass and Strength

 • Have a firm grip on the barbell to keep in it in one place.

-• Perform the reps nice and slow using a full range of motion.
+• Perform the reps nicely and slowly using a full range of motion.

 14. Dumbbell Farmer’s Walk On Toes

-The farmer walk exercise is a simple but extremely effective workout since you need to use your legs, calves, forearms, and core.
+The farmer’s walk exercise is simple but extremely effective, as it requires using your legs, calves, forearms, and core.

 However, you can perform the farmer walks on the toes.
 That way, you will amplify the calf muscle.

-Try the exercise with no weights first, and then add or increase the weights as you feel comfortable and more stable.
+You should try the exercise without weights first, and then add or increase the weights as you feel comfortable and more stable.

-Then you can just grab some dumbbells or kettlebell and start walking on your toes.
+Then, you can grab some dumbbells or kettlebells and start walking on your toes.

 Farmer’s walk on toes